Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 Yeah, yeah.

-I understood it as there was an Adam backstage that says if you had a fake beard, a fake wig, a tick, or a voice, you could just show up and you get
+Right?
+I understood it as there's an Adam backstage that says if you had a fake beard, a fake wig, a tick, or a voice, you could just show up and you get

 in the movie.